SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/ml-pinecone-lookup.md

 Configure the Pinecone API credentials here.
 Storing the Pinecone API token as a **(2) Databricks Secret** is highly recommended.
 For instructions click [here.](https://docs.databricks.com/en/security/secrets/index.html) Be sure to use the **(3) Fabric connection** to the Databricks workspace which contains the Databricks scope and secrets configured in this Gem.

 Hardcoding the Pinecone credential is not recommended.
-Selecting this option could send credentials to be stored hardcoded in Git; use only for credentials that should be shared with the world.
-Contact us to understand the integrations with other secret managers.
+Selecting this option could send credentials to be stored hardcoded in Git; contact us (contact.us@Prophecy.io) to understand the integrations with other secret managers.

 #### Properties